California Mudslides: Death Toll Rises to 20, 4 Still Missing

 The Santa Barbara County Sheriff’s Office announced Sunday that 30-year-old Pinit Sutthithepa had been found dead on Saturday.
-Four people, ranging in age from 2 to 53, remain missing.
+Four people remain missing.

 Sutthithepa’s 2-year-old daughter, Lydia, is among the missing, the sheriff’s office said.
 Sutthithepa’s 6-year-old son, Peerawat, and his 79-year-old father-in-law, Richard Loring Taylor, were both found dead on January 9.